M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Abstract

 \section{Abstract}

 Face presentation attacks (FPA), also known as face spoofing, have brought increasing concerns to the public through various malicious applications, such as financial fraud and privacy leakage.
 Therefore, safeguarding face recognition systems against FPA is of utmost importance.
 Although existing learning-based face anti-spoofing (FAS) models can achieve outstanding detection performance, they lack generalization capability and suffer significant performance drops in unforeseen environments.
 Many methodologies seek to use auxiliary modality data ($e.g.$, depth and infrared maps) during the presentation attack detection (PAD) to address this limitation.
 However, these methods can be limited since (1) they require specific sensors such as depth and infrared cameras for data capture, which are rarely available on commodity mobile devices, and (2) they cannot work properly in practical scenarios when either modality is missing or of poor quality.
 In this paper, we devise an accurate and robust \textbf{M}ulti\textbf{M}odal \textbf{M}obile \textbf{F}ace \textbf{A}nti-\textbf{S}poofing system named \textbf{M$^{3}$FAS} to overcome the issues above.
-The innovation of this work mainly lies in the following aspects: (1) To achieve robust PAD, our system combines visual and auditory modalities using three pervasively available sensors: camera, speaker, and microphone; (2) We design a novel two-branch neural network with three hierarchical feature aggregation modules to perform cross-modal feature fusion; (3).
-We propose a multi-head training strategy.
-The model outputs three predictions from the vision, acoustic, and fusion heads, enabling a more flexible PAD.
+The primary innovation of this work lies in the following aspects: (1) To achieve robust PAD, our system combines visual and auditory modalities using three commonly available sensors: camera, speaker, and microphone; (2) We design a novel two-branch neural network with three hierarchical feature aggregation modules to perform cross-modal feature fusion; (3).
+We propose a multi-head training strategy, allowing the model to output predictions from the vision, acoustic, and fusion heads, resulting in a more flexible PAD.
 Extensive experiments have demonstrated the accuracy, robustness, and flexibility of M$^{3}$FAS under various challenging experimental settings.
+The source code and dataset are available at: https://github.com/ChenqiKONG/M3FAS/.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{